-- CAUTION: To avoid interference with other components in the server, the maximum permissible dimensions of the USB memory key: 15.9 mm width × 57.15 mm length × 7.9 mm height. - 1 Follow the safety guidelines listed in the Safety instructions. - 2 Follow the procedure listed in the Before working inside your system.
+CAUTION: To avoid interference with other components in the server, the maximum permissible dimensions of the USB memory key: 15.9 mm width × 57.15 mm length × 7.9 mm height.

+- 1 Follow the safety guidelines listed in the Safety instructions. - 2 Follow the procedure listed in the Before working inside your system. - 3 Remove the expansion card riser.

 - Locate the USB port or USB memory key on the system board.
-To locate the USB port, see the System board jumper and connectors section. - 2 If installed, remove the USB memory key from the USB port. - 3 Insert the replacement USB memory key into the USB port.
+To locate the USB port, see the System board jumpers and connectors section. - 2 If installed, remove the USB memory key from the USB port. - 3 Insert the replacement USB memory key into the USB port.

-- 1 Follow the procedure that is listed in After working inside your system. - 2 While booting, press F2 to enter System Setup and verify that the system detects the USB memory key.
+- 1 Replace the expansion card riser. - 2 Follow the procedure that is listed in After working inside your system. - 3 While booting, press F2 to enter System Setup and verify that the system detects the USB memory key.